- ClientWilliams Lake First Nation

-The Williams Lake First Nation (WLFN) administration building is a dynamic two-storey hybrid mass timber building that supports the interaction between administrative offices, the First Nation’s elected leadership, council chambers, cultural exhibit space, and an archeological laboratory.
-The 17,700 sq ft building’s layout is quite efficient, but the use of transparency, light, and thoughtful programmatic distribution provides a sense of impressive breadth.
+The Williams Lake First Nation (WLFN) administration building is a dynamic two-storey hybrid mass timber structure that is home to offices, the Nation’s elected leadership, council chambers, exhibit space, and an archeological laboratory.

-WLFN wanted to create a modern and efficient building that would serve multiple purposes, including research.
-The primary function of the building is office space, which benefits from a two-storey interconnected atrium that features local artwork and natural daylight.
-The building entry focuses on greeting visitors, the gallery space, and the council members’ experience, while the back-of-house provides a storage, restoration, and preparation area for artifacts as well as working space to create art and work with historical artefacts.
+WLFN wanted a modern and efficient building that would serve multiple purposes.
+Its primary function is the Nation’s office space; this is situated in a two-storey interconnected atrium that features local artwork and natural daylight.
+The entryway focuses on greeting visitors, the gallery space, and the council members’ experience, while the back-of-house provides space to create art and work with historical artefacts.

 This highly collaborative project underwent numerous design revisions, and even a site relocation, in order to meet budget and schedule requirements.
-WLFN and the project team worked very well together to deliver an impressive multi-purpose building that will serve as inspiration for other First Nations groups across the province.
+WLFN and the project team worked together to deliver an impressive building that can serve as inspiration for other First Nations groups.